pickeyboy/PactFact/README.md

  This is Android Studio Gradle Project.
 Minimum SDK version configured is 14.

- There is no default signing key hence the app compile only on Debug mode as of now To build the app run following command
+ There is no default signing key hence the app compiles for Debug mode only.

+ To build the app run following command

                 ./gradlew assembleDebug